 Dog grooming can take a huge part of a dog breeder and owner’s time.
 When showing and breeding dogs, you want your dogs to look great without having to pocket out all your savings at the groomer.
 So let’s do it ourselves because grooming your dog is simple, and far from being rocket science.
-It does take time but it is a perfect opportunity to bond with your favourite dog.
+It does take time but it is a perfect opportunity to bond with your favorite dog.

-First and foremost, let’s state on thing: dog grooming is not just about a shiny coat.
+First and foremost, let’s state one thing: dog grooming is not just about a shiny coat.
 You must trim the hair the right way, thin your dog’s hair out if need be, and brush your dog like a professional would: gently, firmly and efficiently.
 The goal is not to remove as much hair as possible while grooming, the goal is to make your dog look better, healthier, and sexier.

 When planning to groom your dog yourself at home, dedicated equipment becomes essential, and the cornerstone of your dog grooming kit will be the dog grooming scissors.
 From premium scissors such as the Kenchii grooming shears all the way down to everyday affordable thinners.

 We are going to go through the different types of professional dog grooming scissors and blades, so you can trim and cut your dog’s hair like a pro.
-Which means a safe and accurate cut, with the bonus of paying a lot less than at the groomer’s salon!
+This means a safe and accurate cut, with the bonus of paying a lot less than at the groomer’s salon!

 About Dog Grooming Scissors

 Grooming scissors must be ergonomic for you to hold them in various positions for sometimes very long minutes, they must be sharp enough to cut without defects, and obviously, they have to be designed with safety first as dogs can move by surprise.

 Stainless steel remains the most durable and most affordable material for scissors and clippers’ blades.
 There are fancy new materials and alloys but stainless steel has been around forever and is on top of the cutting edge game, still.